rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 ```

-### Composable SVG resource's metadata
+### Composable SVG asset's metadata

-Metadata on a resource compatible with SVG base part as described in [Base](./base.md#parts)
+Metadata on a asset compatible with SVG base part as described in [Catalog](./base.md#parts)

-_Note that resource spec also allows you to add image and thumbnail directly on resource on-chain using `src` and `thumb` fields, but in this case we will use `metadata`_
+_Note that asset spec also allows you to add image and thumbnail directly on asset on-chain using `src` and `thumb` fields, but in this case we will use `metadata`_

 #### Example: